A look at COVID-19 vaccinations in Canada on Tuesday, Feb. 16, 2021

-There were no new vaccines delivered to the provinces and territories for a total of 1,439,800 doses delivered so far.
-The provinces and territories have used 88.38 per cent of their available vaccine supply.
+There were 7,800 new vaccines delivered to the provinces and territories for a total of 1,447,600 doses delivered so far.
+The provinces and territories have used 90.27 per cent of their available vaccine supply.

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.